Set up automated device enrollment in Intune

 Maximum cached users: Enter the number of users that you expect to use the shared iPad.
 You can cache up to 24 users on a 32-GB or 64-GB device.
 If you choose a low number, it might take a while for your users' data to appear on their devices after they sign in.
 If you choose a high number, your users could run out of disk space.

-Maximum seconds after screen lock before password is required: Enter the number of seconds from 0 to 14,400.
+Maximum seconds after screen lock before password is required: Enter the amount of time in seconds.
+Accepted values include: 0, 60, 300, 900, 3600, and 14400.
 If the screen lock exceeds this amount of time, a device password will be required to unlock the device.
 Available for devices in Shared iPad mode running iPadOS 13.0 and later.

 Maximum seconds of inactivity until user session logs out: The minimum allowed value for this setting is 30.
 If there isn't any activity after the defined period, the user session ends and signs the user out.
 If you leave the entry blank or set it to zero (0), the session won't end due to inactivity.
 Available for devices in Shared iPad mode running iPadOS 14.5 and later.